Add Google reCAPTCHA v2 to form in CodeIgniter 4

 9. Conclusion

-1. Get Google reCaptcha keys
+1. Get Google reCAPTCHA keys

 • Navigate to the following link for registering the website for reCaptcha.